20% of Proceeds for Variety Gummy Packs go to LGBTQ+

 What Is the Entourage Effect?

 The entourage effect is a term to describe the synergistic way the many terpenes and cannabinoids all come together to create the best user experience.
-In other words, some cannabinoids on their own may not be as effective, but utilizing multiple leads to increased efficacy.
-You will most likely achieve the "entourage effect" with products that use more than two cannabinoids.
+In other words, some cannabinoids on their own may not be as effective, but utilizing multiple compounds leads to increased efficacy.
+You will most likely achieve the "entourage effect" with products that use more than two cannabinoids, and/or have multiple terpenes.

-The flower is the bud of the plant.
-This is what most people think of when someone mentions "weed".
-The flower comes from hemp or regular cannabis plants.
+The flower is quite literally the flower, or more commonly referred to, as the bud of the plant.
+This is what most people think of when someone mentions "weed", but can be used when discussing hemp or cannabis.
 The flower is an unprocessed part of the plant that you can use in different ways.
-CBD flower is available in pre-rolled joints or in their original flower form to smoke.
+CBD flower is available in pre-rolled joints or in their original “bud” form to be ground up and smoked.

 What is refined oil?

 Refined oil is created by extraction from flower using CO2.
-The procedure is intended to highlight specific effects produced by CBD or THC.
 The oil would be more concentrated than raw oil, but some of the fatty lipids and odors have been stripped out.
+The process is intended to highlight specific effects produced by CBD or THC.
 Refined oils are most commonly used in vape pens.

 What is the difference between Distillate and Isolate?

 CBD distillate is a highly concentrated oil.
-The oil has been extracted to get the individual cannabinoids and terpenes; then, these are recombined into either a full spectrum or broad spectrum oil.
-The neat thing about distillate is that it can be infused into many different products: edibles like gummies or candies and even topicals.
+The oil has been extracted to keep the individual cannabinoids and terpenes; then, these individual compounds are recombined into either a full-spectrum or broad-spectrum oil.
+The neat thing about distillate is that it can be easily infused into many different products: edibles like gummies, candies, and even topicals.

-CBD isolate is pure CBD.
+CBD isolate, compared to distillate is pure CBD.
 It is "isolated" from the rest of the cannabinoids and terpenes.
 There will be nothing else present–no other cannabinoids or terpenes.
 Isolate is essentially distillate that has been extracted further, creating an extremely pure form.
 Isolate isn't actually an oil either; it is usually a solid with a crystalline structure.
-Isolate also has no taste or smell.

 What about Full Spectrum vs. Broad Spectrum?